Skip to Content

 Where in the US Are Some of the Largest Turquoise Mines Located?

-Some of the biggest Turquoise Mines in the U.S. are located in Nevada and Arizona.
+Some of the biggest Turquoise Mines in the U.S. are in Nevada and Arizona.
 For example, the Kingman Mine in northwestern Arizona is the biggest turquoise mine in the U.S.

 Some other noteworthy mines are Royston Turquoise Mine in Nevada, Bisbee, Blue Diamond, Blue Gem, Pilot Mountain, and High Lonesome in New Mexico.